119 Manville Rd Unit 1, Scarborough, ON M1L 4J7

 5. Support for Local Businesses and the Circular Economy

-Purchasing used parts allows Ontario recyclers and dismantlers to stay in business.
+Purchasing used parts helps Ontario recyclers and dismantlers to stay in business.
 These businesses create local jobs, reduce waste, and give old parts a second life.
 Used parts businesses support Ontario’s circular economy by reusing materials rather than disposing of them.

 Final Thoughts